 Online genealogy records

-Our eLibrary contains over 50 collections of digitized genealogy records and the names of over 1 million New Yorkers.
+Our Online Records Platform contains over collections of digitized genealogy records and the names of well over 1 million New Yorkers.
 Our most popular collections include:

 - The entire run of The Record, available for researchers to search and browse.

 - Religious records including baptisms, marriages, and others for over 120 congregations throughout the state.